adnammit/notes/docker.md

 	- kubernetes supports numerous runtimes including docker, containerd, CRI-O, and kubernetes CRI (container runtime interface)

 # Key Concepts
-* **containers**: what we want to run and use to host our apps in docker
+* **docker** sits under the OS -- it manages and provides resources for containers
+* **containers**: a "wrapper" around an application that contains everything needed to run the application
-	- containers can be though of as isolated machines, or VMs
+	- containers can be thought of as isolated machines, or VMs
 	- a container runs inside the docker host, isolated from other containers and the host OS
 	- a container contains everything needed to run: OS, packages, runtimes, files, env variables, stdin, stout
 	- a typical docker server would host many containers
 	- containers should be stateless -- they should not store any persistent data (because they're not persistent), and if you're running multiple load-balanced containers, their data needs to be uniform
+	- containers are isolated by default -- to talk to one another or to connect from outside the docker server, ports must be exposed
 * **images**: a container template which describes everything needed to create a container
 	- you may create many containers from a single image
 	- an image consists of sub-parts that may be reused when a new version is built if they are the same